Ford Ranger & F-150 Fuel Efficiency & Emissions

-The complaint states that the class is defined as all owners and lessors of 2019 Ford Ranger trucks.
-Because the F-150 is similarly failing to measure up to its advertised mileage, the cheating likely includes the F-150.
-The lawsuit states that the class is likely to be expanded and could potentially include all Ford vehicles certified for sale in the U.S. for a number of years.
+The class-action lawsuit filed against Ford seeks to represent all owners and lessors of 2019 Ford Ranger trucks and other affected vehicles.
+Because the F-150 is similarly failing to measure up to its advertised mileage, the cheating likely includes the F-150, and we believe owners of Ford F-150 trucks are overpaying fuel costs due to the trucks’ failure to comply with federal regulations.
+The lawsuit states that the class of Ford truck owners is likely to be expanded and could potentially include all Ford vehicles certified for sale in the U.S. for a number of years.

 The lawsuit states that Ford deliberately miscalculated and misrepresented factors used in vehicle certification testing in order to report that its vehicles used less fuel and emitted less pollution than they actually did.
 The certification test related cheating centers on the “Coast Down” testing and “Road Load” calculations.